-The aim of Derayah's Risk Management function is to establish effective risk management policies and procedures that ensure compliance with regulatory requirements.
-In particular, through the efficient implementation of these policies, Derayah will be able to identify the risks relating to its risk taking activities, processes, systems and where appropriate to set the level of risk Derayah is willing to assume as a risk appetite.
+The aim of Derayah's Risk Management function is to identify the risks relating to its risk taking activities, processes, systems and where appropriate to set the level of risk Derayah is willing to assume as a risk appetite.
+In particular, to achieve this through establishing effective risk management policies and procedures that ensures compliance with regulatory requirements and mitigates business risks.